cleeistaken/automation-kafka/README.md

-# vmware-lab-work
+# Confluent Apache Kafka

-This project encompasses a terraform and ansible environment to set up Kafka and monitoring tools.
+This project expands on the original work from Chris Matta @ Confluen (https://github.com/cjmatta).
+It encompasses Terraform and Ansible automation to set up Kafka and monitoring tools.

 ## Prerequisites
 * Python 3